 But we soon found ourselves also turning backward, for the beautiful faces and songs that lift us forward onto new ground keep calling out to us as well, inciting us to rediscover and recover them in whatever new thing gets made. -Elaine Scarry

 I have begun a series of drawings titled “She was there.”

 Archival lives held within archival photographs inspired me.

 For this series, I produce drawings of my favourite jazz musicians, visual artists, and writers and poets from archival photographs.
 I also examine my own familial photographic archive in these works.
 By inserting my present self in the drawn images, I figuratively go back in time to recreate a life narrative.
 The drawings, like the original photographs, are staged events.
 Yet their meanings are literal.
-And the conversations; the translations between the actors in the photographs to the players in the drawings, are as tangled as they are seamless.
+And the conversations; the translations between the actors in the photographs and the players in the drawings, are as tangled as they are seamless.

 Thank you for listening.
 This project is permanent.

 Part of what makes the archive a complex text is that it is a fragmentary piece of knowledge, or an unfixed and changing piece of knowledge.
 Archives build: as they grow…the knowledge they produce will alter the way we read archival subjects in general, and gender in particular. -Marlene Kadar